The Clive Richards Foundation

 Examples of Funded Projects

-• Cancer Screening: Long-term support for lung cancer screening programs in Manchester, Hull, Newcastle, and Gatesfield
+• Cancer Screening: Long-term support for lung cancer screening programmes in Manchester, Hull, Newcastle, and Gatesfield

-• Medical Imaging: Cobalt Health PET/CT scanner project (part of £2.6m installation)
+• Medical Imaging: Cobalt Health PET/CT scanner project (part of £2.6m installation), breast screening equipment for Hereford County Hospital (2013)

 Strategic Guidance